 We are fortunate to live close to many opportunities to pick fresh fruits, and we try to take advantage of that whenever we can — we love berry picking in early summer, we visit pumpkin farms in October, and we pick apples each September.
 And, of course, I love to create a good themed bookshelf to help the girls get excited about whatever we’re picking next.
-This year, our chosen day to pick apples landed closely after the start of school, so apple picking books got mixed in with back-to-school books on the shelf, but we still had a blast reading these books, and an even better time picking apples!
+Even though we’ve been reading some of these for going on 7 years now, we still love pulling them out each fall — and we always have an amazing time picking apples!

 Below, you’ll find both fiction and nonfiction titles, as well as books for a range of ages, so hopefully you’ll find a great book for your family’s or classroom’s needs!

 *** Affiliate links used.
 Most age ranges listed are publishers’ recommendations.
 Always remember that you know your child best, and thank you for considering making a purchase through my links!